 As we have seen throughout the course, engineering projects always involve teamwork.
-In this project assignment you will be working as part of a team to prepare a group report.
+In this project assignment you will be working as part of a team of 3-4 students to prepare a group report.

-Assigned: 14 November 2007
+Assigned: 6 November 2009

-You and your teammates will work together to prepare a concise written and oral report describing the development of a particular technology over the last 25 years, in terms of:
+You and your teammates will work together to prepare a concise written and oral report describing the development of a particular technology over at least the past 25 years, in terms of: